matplotlib/matplotlib/doc/users/tight_layout_guide.rst

    plt.tight_layout(pad=0.4, w_pad=0.5, h_pad=1.0)

-:func:`~matplotlib.pyplot.tight_layout` will work even if the sizes of subplot are different as far as their grid specification is compatible.
-In the example below, *ax1* and *ax2* are subplots of 2x2 grid, while *ax3* is of 1x2 grid.
+:func:`~matplotlib.pyplot.tight_layout` will work even if the sizes of subplots are different as far as their grid specification is compatible.
+In the example below, *ax1* and *ax2* are subplots of a 2x2 grid, while *ax3* is of a 1x2 grid.

 .. plot::